 We support our charities both through fundraising, particularly by our donations for coffee following Sunday morning worship, and by raising awareness of the issues involved.
-We will be supporting our current charities until May 2018 by which time we hope we will again be able to give them £1000 each.
+We will be supporting our current charities until May 2020.

 We provide hospice care for babies and children in Oxfordshire and surrounding counties